2014 Louisville, Mississippi tornado: Recovery

+On September 29, 2016, an investigation conducted by the Office of Inspector General discovered that the city, despite following the federal regulations and guidelines by FEMA when accounting for federal funding, failed in following the federal procurement standards in granting 12 contracts, totaling $23.9 million.
+The investigation also reported that the city also failed to take the necessary steps to use disadvantage firms, not providing a full and open competition for a project management contract that totaled $600,000.
+Louisville reported receiving funding from other federal sources, but FEMA had not reduced eligible costs to $1.5 million, resulting in duplication of benefits.
+The report recommend FEMA to dismiss $25.4 million in ineligible costs and direct the state of Mississippi to provide additional technical aid and monitoring to Louisville.
+After the report, Mayor of Louisville, Will Hill, stated that the city didn't own any money to FEMA during a meeting, with him stating that the audit discovered mistakes the city made, but didn't warrant any reduction in obligations for contracts.
+The city was $11 million underbudget in recovery. according to Mayor Hill.

 For 11 months after the tornado, the hospital operated from tent units.
 Then in April 2015, it transferred to a transitional facility consisting of modular trailers.
 At the same time, because of the heavy damage sustained, demolition of the old Winston Medical Center building began.
 This was July 2015, a year after the tornado, and the demolition project was completed in 90 days.
 The design and construction of the new replacement facility was estimated to cost $55 million.
 On April 28, 2017, three years after the tornado, the new facility opened to the public, with over 1,000 people attending the ribbon-cutting ceremony.
 The new facility covers all the services from the previous building, including inpatient, outpatient, radiology, laboratory, geri-psychiatric, respiratory, pharmacy, emergency department and swing bed services.
 The nursing home units were also rebuilt after being heavily damaged by the tornado.

 In response to the tornado, the construction of the Louisville Community Safe Room began and was finished in 2019, with cost of construction reaching $3.1 million.
 The Safe Room was a FEMA P-361 and International Code Council (ICC)-500 rated storm shelter that could hold up to 2,218 people during severe weather, the monolithic dome also serves a community center for Louisville.
 The entire structure was 12,670 square feet, with a single, large room and restrooms and storages on one side.
 All doors are storm rated and open when there is a tornado warning.